BlacKnight-RH/ElectronAngularJSES6/README.md

 2. JavaScript is ES6
 3. ES6 linted using ESLint
 4. Uses gulp for its build system
-5. Built using gulp-jspm which creates a single .js file from: app .js files, vendor .js files, and the system .js files.
+5. Built using gulp-jspm which creates a single pre-compiled .js file from: app .js files, vendor .js files, and the system .js files.
 6. Loads incredibly fast at runtime, especially when a production build is made, which minifies the .js.
 I originally had a spinner that showed during loading, but removed it because the app loads so fast.
 7. Uses SASS/SCSS and Compass for easy and fun app styling.
+8. Three developer work flows or builds (dev, preCompileDevelop, preCompileProduction).

 #### Helpful Links
 - Learn about SystemJS plugins: https://github.com/systemjs/systemjs#plugins